-Citizens Bank has been integral to the economic development of Hutchinson, providing business loans, agricultural loans, home and personal loans, as well as all types of checking, savings and other financial products.
+Citizens Bank has been integral to the economic development of Hutchinson, providing business loans, agricultural loans, home and personal loans, emergency relief loans, as well as all types of checking and savings accounts and other financial products.

 What does the bank have to say to future generations?
 “Keep the best interest of the customer and community in mind at all times, and provide excellent service.”